Register a captive bird of prey

 You’re the keeper of any bird that’s in your care even if you don’t own it.

 To register a bird of prey you must ring or microchip it and return a registration form to the Centre for International Trade - Bristol (CIT-Bristol).
-There are different forms depending on the situation.
+There are different forms depending on the situation - this guide explains which form you must use and when.

 Centre for International Trade - Bristol (CIT-Bristol)